agsb/6502.MINT/arch/6502/Stacks.md

 _this is still a stub_

 The 6502 have two peculiar pages, the zero page and stack page, both unique and with 256 bytes.

 All sub-routines calls (JSR) and returns (RTS) uses the stack page for 16-bit pointers, also do the indirect indexed and indexed indirect modes.
 Those are valuable resources.

-There are four commom stacks implementations:
+Almost 6502 indexed stacks implementations are 128 words, Charles Moore says 22 is enough fo Forth.
+These are most commom:

 ## at hardware stack SP

-      .macro push lsb, msb \n LDA \lsb; PHA; LDA \msb; PHA; \n .endmacro ; 12 cycles .macro pull lsb, msb \n PLA; STA \msb; PLA; STA \lsb; \n .endmacro ; 12 cycles
+      .macro push lsb, msb
+            LDA \lsb; PHA; LDA \msb; PHA;
+      .endmacro ; 12 cycles

+      .macro pull lsb, msb
+            PLA; STA \msb; PLA; STA \lsb;
+      .endmacro ; 12 cycles

-Uses two bytes of page zero and two bytes at hardware stack.
+allow 128 words deep at hardware stack.
+_any operations with values at stack must do pushs and pulls_.
+_multitask or multiuser could split or copy the stack_

 ## at page zero indexed by X